-Paprika vs Smoked Paprika: Smoke Changes It
+Paprika vs Smoked Paprika: Heat, Smoke, and Best Uses

 Paprika Pepper and Pimenton Smoked Paprika Pepper side by side for a heat and flavor comparison